-- (a) a copy of the current version of this constitution; and - (b) a copy of the CIO's latest Trustees' Annual Report and statement of accounts.
+- (a) a copy of this constitution and any amendments made to it; and - (b) a copy of the CIO's latest trustees' annual report and statement of accounts.

-12. Retirement and removal of charity trustees
+15. Retirement and removal of charity trustees

-- (1) A charity trustee ceases to hold office if he or she: - retires by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings); - (b) is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated; - (c) dies;

-- (d) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) is disqualified from acting as a charity trustee by virtue of sections 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision). - (2) Any person retiring as a charity trustee is eligible for reappointment. - (3) A charity trustee who has served for two consecutive terms may not be reappointed for a third consecutive term but may be reappointed after an interval of at least one year provided that this provision shall not apply to a trustee who is the Secretary or Treasurer of the charity and provided that the remaining trustees have unanimously voted for him or her to continue in the role of either Secretary or Treasurer of the charity as applicable.
+- (1) A charity trustee ceases to hold office if he or she: - (a) retires by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings); - (b) is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated; - (c) dies; - (d) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) is removed by the members of the CIO in accordance with sub-clause (2) of this clause; or - (f) is disqualified from acting as a charity trustee by virtue of section 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision). - (2) A charity trustee shall be removed from office if a resolution to remove that trustee is proposed at a general meeting of the members called for that purpose and properly convened in accordance with clause 11, and the resolution is passed by a two-thirds majority of votes cast at the meeting.